List of Regular Show characters: Carty

 Hecho En "Carty" Mexico (voiced by Toby Jones), is the golf cart Mordecai and Rigby use as their way of transportation.
-His most distinctive appearance was when Mordecai and Rigby accidentally bring him to life (with soda spilled over his engine) while having to replace him.
+His most distinctive appearance was when Mordecai and Rigby accidentally bring him to life (with soda spilled over his engine) while having to replace him in "Out of Commission".
 After doing many activities, Carty dives into sea with fireworks firing from his trunk as a final activity to do before going to the dump.
 After finding out he was going to stay (due to Benson being unable to afford the new cart thanks to an accounting error), Mordecai and Rigby fished him out, repaired him, and drove him back.
 After these events, Carty could no longer speak or move by himself.
 He mistakenly believes that his name is "Hecho En Mexico" because that's what is written on him ("Hecho en Mexico" means "Made in Mexico" in Spanish and is actually meant to indicate where the cart was manufactured).

 Johnny Skydiver

-Johnny Skydiver (voiced by Steve Blum) is an airplane pilot and a friend of Muscle Man who flies the airplane and lives on an airfield and appeared in Rigby in the Sky with Burrito.
+Johnny Skydiver (voiced by Steve Blum) is a skydiver and a friend of Muscle Man who flies the airplane and lives on an airfield and appeared in Rigby in the Sky with Burrito.